 Each semester the College acknowledges those students who are achieving academic excellence.
-'High Honors' recognizes those students with a semester average of 3.50 or above.
-Students with a semester average of 3.00 to 3.49 are granted 'Honors' status.
+'High Honors' recognizes those students with a semester cumulative GPA of 3.50 or above.
+Students with a semester cumulative GPA of 3.00 to 3.49 are granted 'Honors' status.

-For Honors consideration, students must receive a grade of 'C' or higher in a minimum of 8 credit hours of required coursework.
+For Honors consideration, students must receive a passing grade or higher in a minimum of 8 credit hours of required coursework.
 An incomplete 'I' in any coursework will disqualify the student.
 The grade of "W" will not remove a student from consideration if they have completed at least 8 credits successfully.
 The student's registered course load cannot include any repeated (course-work previously attempted) or remedial courses.